rachfop/takomo-docs/docs/examples/simple-custom-resolvers.md

 ---
 id: simple-custom-resolvers
 title: Simple Custom Resolvers
+description: An example demonstrating how to implement simple custom parameter resolvers.
+keywords:
+  - Examples
+  - Resolver
+  - Takomo
 ---

 This example shows how to implement your own custom resolvers with JavaScript.